In the Docker approach, you run all components (PHP, MySQL,

 buildkit) in Docker containers.

-- Pro: The Docker approach works well on Linux.
-It is also compatible with Windows and MacOS.
+- Pro: The Docker approach works well on Linux-x86.
 Configuration is packaged, editable, and disposable.
+It is somewhat compatible with Windows and MacOS (with virtualization).

-- Con: Using Docker feels like using a remote server, so it may be difficult to integrate debuggers and other desktop tools.
-For Windows/MacOS hosts, it requires a virtualization layer, and file-sync be a drag on performance.
+- Con: Feels like using a remote server, so it may be difficult to integrate debuggers and other desktop tools.
+Only maintained on x86.
+For Windows/MacOS hosts, virtualization hinders performance (esp file I/O).

 - Docker and Docker Compose